 Social Science Research Grants

-The ADVANCE at WSU program announces a small grants competition aimed at generating publishable research on factors affecting the recruitment, retention, and advancement of women in STEM disciplines.
+The ADVANCE at WSU program periodically funds small grants to conduct social science projects aimed at generating publishable research on factors affecting the recruitment, retention, and advancement of women in Science, Technology, Engineering, Mathematics, and Medicine (STEMM) disciplines.
 The overarching vision of ADVANCE at WSU is to develop an inclusive research institution whose faculty are supported by a system that promotes career-long excellence for women and men.
-We recognize that to achieve this vision, we must address issues associated with career pipeline “leaks” (i.e., places where women are lost from the academy.)
-We pay special attention to career transitions and those points in the career pipeline where we face obstacles to recruiting, hiring, retaining, and advancing a diverse faculty.
+We recognize that to achieve this vision, we must address issues associated with things like career pipeline “leaks” (i.e., places where women are lost from the institution), unsupportive climates, and implicit gender bias.
+Career transitions and points in the career pipeline where we face obstacles to recruiting, hiring, retaining, and advancing a diverse faculty represent priority areas.

-(b) Work/Life and Dual Careers, to facilitate greater integration of tenure-track faculty careers with men’s and women’s family and personal lives;
+- Work/Life Support Initiative, to facilitate greater integration of tenure-track faculty careers with men’s and women’s family and personal lives;

-(c) Leadership and Advancement, to identify and overcome barriers to retention and advancement, especially post-tenure; and
+- Leadership Training Initiative, to identify and overcome barriers to advancement into leadership positions, especially post-tenure; and

-(d) Institutionalizing Transformation, to assess institutional progress and disseminate best practices across the University and to the broader academic community.
+- Institutionalizing Transformation Initiative, to assess institutional progress and disseminate best practices across WSU and to the broader academic community.

-The research must have WSU tenure-line faculty and/or the policies, practices, and structures that affect them as its primary foci.
-Further, research must include Science, Technology, Engineering and/or Mathematics (STEM) disciplines but need not exclusively focus on STEM disciplines.
+The research must have WSU tenure-line faculty and/or the policies, practices, and structures that affect retention/advancement as its primary foci.
+Further, research must include STEMM disciplines, but STEMM does not need to be the primary/exclusive focus.

 Questions and Proposal Submission: